Technology-Notes/lukesampson-scoop-wiki/Buckets.md

 scoop install hello
 hello # -> you should see 'Hello, <windows-username>!'
 ```
-5. Sharing your bucket
-All you need to do is tell people how to add you bucket, i.e. by running the command in step 3.
+5. To share your bucket, all you need to do is tell people how to add you bucket, i.e. by running the command in step 3.